CharlesRajaR/dynamic-form-builder-ui/README.md

 ### Note:
 - while running the backend make sure you turn on the internet because the backend is connecting to the remote mongodb database deployment.
-- Backend is not deployed in the internet.
+- spring Boot backend server is not deployed in the internet.

 ---